Junaid-Hussain/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-07_instructions.md

     ![Using the Aggregate Transformation to a Mapping Data Flow in Azure Data Factory](Linked_Image_Files/M07-E03-T03-img10.png)

     In the Aggregates tab, you can aggregations calculated over the specified group by columns.
 For every genre and year, lets get the average Rotten Tomatoes rating, the highest and lowest rated movie (utilizing the windowing function) and the number of movies that are in each group.
 Aggregation significantly reduces the amount of rows in your transformation stream and only propagates the group by and aggregate columns specified in the transformation.
+Provide the following values as shown in the image.
+    **Note:- while entering these names please enter the column names correctly and also check no spaces etc. are entered accidentally**
+    * AverageRating - avg(toInteger({Rotten Tomato}))
+    Add the following columns also :-
+    * HighestRated  - first(title)
+    * LowestRated   - last(title)
+    * NumberOfMovies - count()

     ![Configuring the Aggregate Transformation to a Mapping Data Flow in Azure Data Factory](Linked_Image_Files/M07-E03-T03-img11.png)

     * To see how the aggregate transformation changes your data, use the Data Preview tab

 1. **Specify Upsert condition via an Alter Row Transformation** If you are writing to a tabular sink, you can specify insert, delete, update and upsert policies on rows using the [Alter Row transformation](https://docs.microsoft.com/azure/data-factory/data-flow-alter-row) by clicking on the + icon next to your Aggregate transformation and clicking Alter Row under Row modifier.

-Since you are always inserting and updating, you can specify that all rows will always be upserted.
+1. Since you are always inserting and updating, you can specify that all rows will always be upserted. in alter row conditions select Upsert If and set to true()

+### Task 4: Create a SQL Data Warehouse database

+1. Navigate to your windows virtual machine desktop, click on the **Search**, and type **"SQL Server"** and then click on **Microsoft SQL Server Management Studio 18**

+1. In the **Connect to Server** dialog box, fill in the following details
+    - Server Name: **dwhservice-deploymentID.database.windows.net** (navigate to resource group awrgstud-deploymentId and click on sql server dwhservice-deployment and from the overview copy the server name)
+    - Authentication: **SQL Server Authentication**
+    - Username: **sqladmin**
+    - Password: **Pa55w.rd**

+1. In the **Connect to Server** dialog box, click **Connect**

+1. In **SQL Server Management Studio**, in Object Explorer, right click **dwhservice-deploymentID.database.windows.net** and click on **New Query**.

+1. In the query window, create a DataWarehouse database named **DWDB**, with a service objective of DW100 and a maximum size of 1024GB.
+Click on **Execute**.

+    ```SQL
+    CREATE DATABASE DWDB COLLATE SQL_Latin1_General_CP1_CI_AS
+    (
+        EDITION             = 'DataWarehouse'
+    ,   SERVICE_OBJECTIVE   = 'DW100C'
+    ,   MAXSIZE             = 1024 GB
+    );
+    ```

+    > **Note**: The creation of the database takes approximately 2 minutes.

+1. Create a **master key** against the **DWDB** database.
+Expand dwhservice-deploymentID.database.windows.net in Object explorer , click databases and then right click on DWDB , select **NEW QUERY**.
+In the query editor, type in the following code and Click on **Execute**.

+    > **Note:-** if a pop-up appears click **yes always**

     ![Using the Alter Row Transformation to a Mapping Data Flow in Azure Data Factory](Linked_Image_Files/M07-E03-T03-img12.png)

-### Task 4: Writing to a Data Sink
+### Task 5: Writing to a Data Sink

+1. Navigate back to data factory tab.

 1. **Write to a Azure Synapse Analytics Sink** Now that you have finished all your transformation logic, you are ready to write to a Sink.
     1. Add a **Sink** by clicking on the **+ icon** next to your Upsert transformation and clicking Sink under Destination.
     1. In the Sink tab, create a new data warehouse dataset via the **+ New button**.
     1. Select **Azure Synapse Analytics** from the tile list.
-    1. Select a new linked service and configure your Azure Synapse Analytics connection to connect to the DWDB database created in Module 5.
+    1. Select a new linked service and configure your Azure Synapse Analytics connection to connect to the DWDB database created in the previous step.
 Click **Create** when finished.
     ![Creating an Azure Synapse Analytics connection in Azure Data Factory](Linked_Image_Files/M07-E03-T04-img01.png)
     1. In the dataset configuration, select **Create new table** and enter in the schema of **Dbo** and the  table name of **Ratings**.
 Click **OK** once completed.
     ![Creating an Azure Synapse Analytics table in Azure Data Factory](Linked_Image_Files/M07-E03-T04-img02.png)